raspberrypi/documentation/raspbian/applications/omxplayer.md

 ## Basic usage

 The simplest command line is `omxplayer <name of media file>`.
 The media file can be audio or video or both.
-For the examples below, we used an H264 video file that is included with the standard Raspbian installation.
+For the examples below, we used an H264 video file that is included with the standard Raspberry Pi OS installation.

 ```
 omxplayer /opt/vc/src/hello_pi/hello_video/test.h264